Assessments

 Your educational assessment is just one step in understanding learning needs.

-An educational assessment is an important first step in understanding learning needs.
-Optional follow-up sessions are available to explore findings and consider their relevance to daily learning, and ongoing therapy remains available for those who feel continued support would be helpful.
+An educational assessment is just one part of building a clearer understanding of learning needs.
+Optional follow-up sessions are available to explore results and consider what they may mean for day-to-day learning.
+Ongoing therapy is also available for those who feel further support would be beneficial.

 Cognitive Assessment Concord

-Cognitive assessments look at how a person thinks, reasons, and processes information.
-Achievement assessments, on the other hand, focus on academic abilities such as reading, writing, and mathematics.
+Cognitive assessments explore how a person thinks, reasons, and processes information.
+Achievement assessments focus on academic skills such as reading, writing, and mathematics.

 Most assessments are conducted across one or two sessions and take a few hours in total, providing enough time for a thoughtful, thorough, and developmentally informed process.